Fly: Anatomy and morphology

 Like other insects, flies have chemoreceptors that detect smell and taste, and mechanoreceptors that respond to touch.
 The third segments of the antennae and the maxillary palps bear the main olfactory receptors, while the gustatory receptors are in the labium, pharynx, feet, wing margins and female genitalia, enabling flies to taste their food by walking on it.
 The taste receptors in females at the tip of the abdomen receive information on the suitability of a site for ovipositing.
-Flies that feed on blood have special sensory structures that can detect infrared emissions, and use them to home in on their hosts, and many blood-sucking flies can detect the raised concentration of carbon dioxide that occurs near large animals.
+Flies that feed on blood have special sensory structures that can detect infrared emissions, and use them to home in on their hosts.
+Many blood-sucking flies can detect the raised concentration of carbon dioxide that occurs near large animals.
 Some tachinid flies (Ormiinae) which are parasitoids of bush crickets, have sound receptors to help them locate their singing hosts.

 Diptera have one pair of fore wings on the mesothorax and a pair of halteres, or reduced hind wings, on the metathorax.
 A further adaptation for flight is the reduction in number of the neural ganglia, and concentration of nerve tissue in the thorax, a feature that is most extreme in the highly derived Muscomorpha infraorder.
-Some species of flies are exceptional in that they are secondarily flightless.
+Some flies such as the ectoparasitic Nycteribiidae and Streblidae are exceptional in having lost their wings and become flightless.
 The only other order of insects bearing a single pair of true, functional wings, in addition to any form of halteres, are the Strepsiptera.
 In contrast to the flies, the Strepsiptera bear their halteres on the mesothorax and their flight wings on the metathorax.
 Each of the fly's six legs has a typical insect structure of coxa, trochanter, femur, tibia and tarsus, with the tarsus in most instances being subdivided into five tarsomeres.
 At the tip of the limb is a pair of claws, and between these are cushion-like structures known as pulvilli which provide adhesion.

 The abdomen shows considerable variability among members of the order.
 It consists of eleven segments in primitive groups and ten segments in more derived groups, the tenth and eleventh segments having fused.
 The last two or three segments are adapted for reproduction.
 Each segment is made up of a dorsal and a ventral sclerite, connected by an elastic membrane.
 In some females, the sclerites are rolled into a flexible, telescopic ovipositor.